Sitemap

 6 min readJan 17, 2022

-In my (younger) youth, I watched a lot of CollegeHumor.
+In my youth, I watched a lot of CollegeHumor.
 The site/YouTube channel was formative in, ironically, my pre-college years, and I certainly wasn’t alone.
 The main attraction for me was the web series JAKE AND AMIR (2007-present), but sister series HARDLY WORKING (2007–2015) and various other one-off sketches also invested me in the organization.
 One performer, Josh Ruben, was a favorite, and he also moved behind the camera as time went on.
 I actually interviewed Ruben for a podcast of mine in 2016 (now long-defunct), and at that time, he was working on a number of short film projects and commercial shoots.
 So when I saw that he had directed his first feature in 2020, with SCARE ME, I was excited to see the development of his career.
-Since then, he has directed two further features (more clarification incoming), working mostly in the horror genre, but incorporating his comedy background.
-What I explore here are just those three features, not the numerous shorts from the CollegeHumor years and beyond that could be attributed as part of Ruben’s filmography.
-That’s not to write them off, but to acknowledge the newest and larger scale aspect of his up-and-coming career.
+In the five years since then, he has directed three further features (more clarification incoming), working mostly in the horror genre, but incorporating his comedy background.

 Co-director: Jack Clough